TwiN/gatus/README.md

 | `alerting.gitlab.service`           | Override endpoint displayname                                                                                   | `""` |
 | `alerting.gitlab.default-alert`     | Default alert configuration. <br />See [Setting a default alert](#setting-a-default-alert).                     | N/A           |

-The GitLab alerting provider creates an alert prefixed with `🚨 (gatus):` and suffixed with the endpoint's display name for each alert.
+The GitLab alerting provider creates an alert prefixed with `alert(gatus):` and suffixed with the endpoint's display name for each alert.
 If `send-on-resolved` is set to `true` on the endpoint alert, the alert will be automatically closed when the alert is resolved.
 See https://docs.gitlab.com/ee/operations/incident_management/integrations.html#configuration to configure the endpoint.